alsoc/fmdt/doc/source/developer/coding_conventions.rst

 - Global variables are prefixed with ``g_``.
 - Parameter variables from the command line are prefixed with ``p_``.
-- Static variables from defines are all uppercase.
+- Static variables from defines are all uppercase (ex.: ``#define MY_STATIC_VAR 12``).
-- If a variable contains more that one element, its name should end with a "s" (ex.: ``int values[100]``).
+- If a variable contains more that one element, its name should ends with a "s" (ex.: ``int values[100]``).

 Functions